openlandmap/book/docs/012-compendium.md

 Please check also the working version of the [OEMC global Land Use Land Cover Taxonomy Tables](https://docs.google.com/spreadsheets/d/1SX51OilNt-cUYpAa7t0LAvZRTzq3Sd4WJLnX6mWKfQk/edit?usp=sharing).

-If your work / products are cited here you are for us **a champion of open environmental data** and we are enormeously thanksful for your contirbution (please never stop!).
+If your work / products are cited here you are for us **a champion of open environmental data** and we are enormously thankful for your contribution (please never stop!).

 Minimum conditions to include your contribution to this compendium: